 - Formally, this situation is known as being "under suppressive fire".
 Achieving this against enemy targets and getting closer to shoot them with impunity is the main neutralization tactic for infantry (and a heavy contributor to A-Team Firing, since soldiers trying to achieve it really don't mind not hitting any enemies while doing so).

-- Suppressive fire doesn't always require fully automatic weapons, soldiers sometimes drill to suppress by having multiple people fire single shots.
+- Suppressive fire doesn't always require fully automatic weapons — soldiers sometimes drill to suppress by having multiple people fire single shots.
 This is partly a result of logistical concerns, as full automatic fire wastes ammunition and causes increased wear-and-tear on the weapon.

 - Snipers also practice a form of suppressing fire, combined with area denial.
-A sniper with a good overwatch position can pick off targets with impunity, making it difficult if not downright impossible to move.
+A sniper with a good overwatch position can pick off targets with impunity, making it hard if not downright impossible to move.
 What makes this especially difficult to counter is that a good sniper will relocate after numerous shots or attack outside the range of traditional infantry weapons, making returning effective fire difficult if not impossible.
 The usual response to a sniper's presence is an artillery strike on his general location.